 - "Designed to provide nutritional support for those with insulin resistance, or type 2 diabetes, UItraGIycemX promotes a healthy insulin and glucose response."

 The presence of the above referenced claims indicates that the products are intended to treat, cure, or mitigate diseases.
 Such claims are evidence that the products are intended for use as drugs within the meaning of Section 201(g)(1)(B) of the [Federal Food, Drug and Cosmetic] Act.
 The products are new drugs under section 201(p) of the Act because there is no evidence that these products are generally recognized as safe and effective for their intended uses .

 The letter advised Metagenics to tell the FDA within 15 days what steps it planned to take to correct the situation.
-As of December 2, 2003, however, claims to which the FDA objected remain in the company's online catalog .
+When I checked in December 2, 2003, however, claims to which the FDA objected remained in the company's online catalog .
 The 2003 description for UltraClear, for example, stated:

 UltraClear is a naturally pure, patented medical food designed for patients suffering from symptoms and conditions associated with toxicity such as:

 I know of no scientific evidence that the conditions named above are caused by "toxicity" that UltraClear can fix.

 "Detoxification" has also been promoted through seminars presented by Bland's Institute for Functional Medicine.
 A brochure for a 2006 seminar even claimed that "no patient is free of the need for effective detoxification."